Danish-Reference-for-Prion-Diseases/IBA1_Reactivity/README.md

 If not done beforehand, please extract ALL contents of the .zip file before running R-scripts or R-markdown files through Rstudio using the R-project.

-Please install missing packages/dependencies before running each R-script (using default install.packages() functionin R):
+Please install missing packages/dependencies before running each R-script (using default install.packages() function in R):
 Note, some packages are from Bioconductor that will need to be installed through it (https://www.bioconductor.org/install/).
 This includes packages:
 - ComplexHeatmap (https://bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html)
 - variancePartition (https://www.bioconductor.org/packages/release/bioc/html/variancePartition.html)